-In 2008, Derek began learning about BJJ.
+In 2008, Derek began learning about Brazilian jiu-jitsu through local martial arts school.
 He would develop the skills and self-confidence to understand and deal with his personal issues through physical, mental, and spiritual exercise.

 Brazilian Jiu Jitsu made Derek a better father, husband, friend, critical thinker, and decision maker.
 It also helped him lose weight, improve his diet, become a more social person, and approach every situation in life with a strategic and tactical mindset.

-Through BJJ, he’s met many great people from all walks of life who he would not have met in his own average social circle.
-He now feels it is his time to share his life changing BJJ Journey with his community and give back.
+Through the practice of jiu-jitsu, he’s met many great people from all walks of life who he would not have met in his own average social circle.
+He now feels it is his time to share his life-changing BJJ Journey with his St. Paul community and give back.